 6. Submit Your Child’s Pictures.

-Many agencies now have websites for you to submit online, or you can mail in photos.
+Many agencies now have websites with directions on how to get your baby into modeling.
+Often, you’ll be able to submit online, or you can mail in photos.
 Then cross your fingers, say a little prayer, and wait for a response!

 7. Celebrate!
 Or Shake It off.